ommeirelles/puc-arq-software-front/README.md

 ## Architecture Overview

 This app follows a microservice architecture where it communicates with the product service (fake store) and the cart service (the flask api that manages cart).
-The intent was to create a fully functional service but didn´t had time to finish.

 ## System Architecture Diagram Overview